Consensys/quorum/docs/design.md

 - public state, accessible by all nodes within the network
 - private state, only accessible by nodes with the correct permissions

-The difference is made through the use of transactions with encrypted (private) and non-encrypted (public) payloads.
+The difference is made through the use of transactions with encrypted (private) and non-encrypted payloads (public).
 Nodes can determine if a transaction is private by looking at the `v` value of the signature.
 Public transactions have a `v` value of 27 or 28, private transactions have a value of 37 or 38.